Cyclist and Charity Organizer Completes 3,000-Mile Tour With New Hip From Dr. Michael Eilerman

 Even standing on pedals and riding up hills, Jim experienced no pain and no problems with his new hip.
 His 3,000 miles and efforts through the tour amounted to helping countless veterans through specialized benefit programs for physical and mental health.

-Jim credits his ability to complete the race to his surgeon, Dr. Eilerman, and University Orthopedic Surgeons.
+Jim credits his ability to complete the race to his surgeon, Dr. Eilerman, and University Orthopaedic Surgeons.
 “I went to Dr. Eilerman because he had so much experience with the anterior hip replacement, and I wish more places had this procedure,” says Jim.